robertdavidgraham/masscan/README.md

 ## Getting output

-The are two primary formats for output.
+The are three primary formats for output.
 The first is XML, which products fairly large files, but is easy to import into anything.
 Just use the parameter `-oX <filename>`.
 Or, use the parameters `--output-format xml` and `--output-filename <filename>`.